mjecke/5U-modular-panels/README.md

 # 5U-modular-panels

 Contained is a ZIP of 3D CAD files in STEP format (readable by any engineering CAD program) for blank 5U modular synthesizer panels.
-The panals are in the Moog Unit format, and are the type of panel used in "Dotcom", original 5U Moog, and others.
+The panels are in the Moog Unit format, and are the type of panel used in "Dotcom", original 5U Moog, and others.
 Sizes modeled are 1MU through 10MU width.